wazuh/wazuh-documentation/source/user-manual/ruleset/custom.rst

 Custom rules and decoders
 ===========================

-It is possible to modify the default rules and decoders from Wazuh-Ruleset and also add new ones in order to increase OSSEC detection capabilities.
+It is possible to modify the default rules and decoders from Wazuh-Ruleset and also add new ones in order to increase Wazuh detection capabilities.

 Adding new decoders and rules
 -------------------------------